Generalized Decidability via Brouwer Trees

 \subsubsection{Related work}

 Our work lies at the boundary of \emph{synthetic computability theory}, a subject pioneered by Bauer~\cite{bauer2006first} and influenced by Rosolini~\cite{Rosolini1986}, Bridges and Richman~\cite{Bridges_Richman_1987}, and many others.
 The approach of synthetic computability theory is to \emph{not} fix a model of computation (such as Turing machines), but to use the notion of computability that is built into the logic one uses.
-For example, in synthetic computability theory every function $f : \N \to \N$ is (tautologically) computable, and a standard definition of the semidecidability says that $P$ is semidecidable if there exists a binary sequence that contains the digit $1$ if and only if $P$ holds, which is the definition we are using.
+For example, in synthetic computability theory every function $f : \N \to \N$ is (tautologically) computable, and a standard definition of semidecidability says that $P$ is semidecidable if there exists a binary sequence that contains the digit $1$ if and only if $P$ holds.

 The theory of \emph{infinite time Turing machines} initiated by Hamkins and Lewis~\cite{ittm} investigates a notion of Turing machine which can run for infinite ordinal time.
 While there are similarities in motivation, the resulting development is quite different from ours.
 Infinite time Turing machines are a specific model of computation, couched in a classical metatheory, whereas our notion of decidability is synthetic, and developed constructively.
 It may be possible to describe our development as a synthetic version of infinite time Turing machines that follows the approach of constructive mathematics.
-However, the foundational differences mean that a precise connection could only be made by interpreting our theory into an effective model, which, while of interest, is clearly beyond the scope of this paper.
+However, the foundational differences mean that a precise connection could only be made by interpreting our theory into an effective model, which, while of interest, is beyond the scope of this paper.

 Similarly, \emph{Limit Computable Mathematics}~\cite{Gold,Hayashi} is concerned with problems that can be solved in the limit of a possibly infinite sequence of ``guesses'', i.e., by infinitely long decision procedures.
 This gives rise to constructive interpretations of classical proofs~\cite{Berardi}, which our framework of ordinal decidability is not aiming to do.